Cutting-Edge Technology for an Ancient Religion

-The app is available on iTunes.
+Woodbine’s app is available on iTunes.
 A full version sells for $5.99; a limited one, minus some verses and divination techniques, is free.
 (The Woodbines are devotees of Ifa, the major divining technique.)

-“It is not clear how many Yoruba religious practitioners will have access” to the necessary technology for viewing the app, concedes Woodbine, who also has a website devoted to Yoruba religion.
+“It’s not clear how many Yoruba religious practitioners will have access” to the necessary technology for viewing the app, concedes Woodbine, who also has a website devoted to the Yoruba religion.
 But the app can only broaden access to the religion’s sacred verses, he says, because some practitioners do indeed have the latest technology, and because until now, they have had “to rely upon itinerant Yoruba priests from Nigeria to learn more Yoruba sacred texts and the art of divination.
 Or they had to search for verses in several rare or expensive books.”